-You get a risk-free bet up to $500 when you first sign up, and there are seasonal promos for major sporting events.
+You get an Insurance bonus bet of up to $500 when you first sign up, and there are seasonal promos for major sporting events.

 Arizona – Horse race betting explained

 If you’re new to Arizona sports betting, you may be wondering how it works and how to figure out where to place your first bet.